 People do Iceland a few different ways but my plan is to either rent a car and camp or rent a campervan and spend a week or two driving around Iceland like in this 6-day Iceland itinerary!
-Renting a car is almost imperative in Iceland so I may as well save money on accommodation one way or another.
+Renting a car is almost imperative in Iceland, so I may as well save money on accommodation by getting one of these cozy campers rentals in Iceland.
 Despite how I sleep though, I hope to cover as much of this beautiful country as possible.
 Here are some of the items that are on my own Iceland bucket list.

 See the Northern Lights

 Since I anticipate my first trip will be during the summer, this probably won’t happen the first time around but I definitely want to see the Northern Lights one day and Iceland is a great place to do it!
 It is said that the best time is between September and April and, obviously, the further away from city lights the better – here are the best Iceland northern lights hotels..